jejehan/project-life/ideas/ideas-programming.md

-## My showcase about learning programming todo
+## My goals about learning programming todo

 - Ecommerce
 	- [ ] ecommerce with meteorJs